diffusion4812/simple-weather/README.md

 <div style="page-break-after: always;"></div>

 ## Frontend
 Static HTML content is hosted in an AWS S3 bucket.
-Because the API Gateway is used to route GET requests to AWS S3, public access to the bucket can remain disabled for enhanced security.
+As the API Gateway is used to route GET requests directly to AWS S3 (on the cloud side), public access to the bucket can remain disabled for enhanced security.

-The Chromium DevTools suite (in Microsoft Edge) was a crucial design aid for debugging, testing and supporting design decisions made as part of the frontend application design.

-The webpage features several features aimed at enhancing the user experience and allowing for understanding of the capabilities of the API.
+The webpage features several components aimed at enhancing the user experience and allowing for understanding of the capabilities of the API:
 - A list of available weather stations.
 (Clicking on a row automatically pans/zooms to the station.)
-- Integration of a Google Maps map showing Cornwall and the weather stations located in the area.
+- Integration of a Google Maps map showing Cornwall and weather stations located in the area.
 - A simple introduction to usage of the API including an example request.
 - Expandable (by clicking) API endpoint descriptors detailing:
   - available endpoints,
   - and the JSON information returned (on success/failure).

+The Chromium DevTools suite (in Microsoft Edge) was a crucial development aid for debugging, testing and supporting design decisions made as part of the frontend application design.

 ## Backend
 Any requests to `/api` endpoints are routed to an AWS Lambda function running Python.
 This function interacts with a DynamoDB instance containing all available weather data (from all stations).